-HR 6311 ensures collaborative law enforcement between federal and state jurisdictions in Section 6(c) by allowing State peace officers to take into possession any "Unapproved" animals.
-However, consideration should be given to protecting those officers enforcing this act as well as State prohibitions, and to protecting those employees, contractors, agents, or designees that may hold and care for those animals under a chain of evidence or custody until final disposition of the animals can be determined.
+HR 669 can facilitate collaborative law enforcement between federal and state jurisdictions in Section 6(c) by allowing state peace officers to take into possession any "Unapproved" animals.
+Modifications already made to the Act provide protection to nonfederal officers enforcing this act or similar state statutes, and to those non-federal employees that may hold and care for those animals under a chain of evidence or custody until final disposition of the animals can be determined.